 In line with one of our objectives toward improving WordPress performance and ease of use, we have developed an exclusive feature designed save you the time and trouble of having to define a size every time you add an image to your content.

 All you need to do is upload all of your images using the highest available resolution.
-Uncode Adaptive Images system will do the rest, and deliver new created ‘thumbnail’ images with the correct resolution to every browser and device (even retina).
+Uncode Adaptive Images system will do the rest, and deliver, for all modules and features native of Uncode, newly created ‘thumbnail’ images with the correct resolution to every browser and device (even retina).
 This will dramatically improve mobile device performance without compromising image quality.

 This feature is activated when the theme is installed.
 You can however deactivate it if you wish, in the Uncode → Theme Options → Performance options.